 - Place heaping tablespoons of filling along one side of the dough.
-These should be spaced around an inch and a half from each other.
+These should be spaced around 1 1/2 inches from each other.

 - Lightly beat an egg and 1 tablespoon water.
 Using this egg wash, brush the edges of the ravioli dough with the filling on it.
 Fold over the other side and begin to cut and seal your ravioli.
 A fork works perfectly.

 - Cook finished ravioli in salted boiling water until they float.
 This process should take 4-5 minutes.
-Also be sure not to crowd the pot of water with raviolis, you want to cook them in small batches to ensure the water stays hot.
+Also, be sure not to crowd the pot of water with ravioli; you want to cook them in small batches to ensure the water stays hot.

 Step 4: Make the Sauce

-You'd better have a sauce ready for those fresh Raviolis because they're the best right out of the water.
-Don't get hung up and have cold Raviolis because you were waiting for your sauce to finish.
+You'd better have a sauce ready for those fresh ravioli because they're the best right out of the water.
+Don't get hung up and have cold ravioli because you were waiting for your sauce to finish.
 Here's a couple of sauce ideas that can easily be made up ahead of time so you can enjoy the freshness of your ravioli.